 The date indication, as with all of ochs und junior’s timepieces, is intuitive and devoid of any alphanumeric markings.
 Reading it soon becomes second nature; its visual impact is also less intrusive.
 Unlike the over-sized date displays found in so many other watches, the hierarchy here is clear: time first, then the date.

 The 31 date perforations, arranged as a gentle spiral, are ingeniously aligned with the indices for easy readability.
 The date is recognized purely by position.
-Increasing subtly in length as the spiral progresses, the 10-minute indices mark the 5th, 10th, 15th, 20th, 25th and 30th of the month.
+Decreasing subtly in length as the spiral progresses, the 10-minute indices mark the 5th, 10th, 15th, 20th, 25th and 30th of the month.
 The 31st and 1st are in line with each other.

 Rotating beneath the perforations to indicate the date is what appears to be an orange dot; it is in fact a curved dash set at a precisely calculated angle.
 The lower portion of the dash is visible through the '1st' perforation – the upper portion through the '31st'.